akeesari/anjikeesari/docs/developertools/techstack/tech-stack.md

-Here is a list of technologies that can be used to build, manage Microservices and deploy & run those applications on Kubernetes cluster:

-Here you will also see the list of topics from each technology so that you can learn them offline when needed.
+Here is a list of technologies that I frequently use and support, here you will also see the list of topics from each technology so that you can learn them offline when needed.

-You may encounter some specific tools and technologies that are not listed here but you will see the references end of each lab for further learning.
+You may encounter some specific tools and technologies that are not listed here but you will see the references for further learning.

 ## Technologies